xf8b/AdminBot/docs/commands/info.md

 # Information Command

-The `info` sends you a information about the bot, such as the GitHub Repository, Documentation and the current prefix.
+The `info` command sends you the information about the bot, such as the GitHub Repository, documentation and the current prefix.

 **This is a level zero (no administrator needed) command.**